How did a ship get stuck in the Suez Canal?

 The longer the Suez Canal remains blocked, or partially blocked, the more painful the financial repercussions are expected to be.
 Oil prices rose Wednesday due to fears over deepening disruptions in global trade, before falling again.

-There’s a backlog of some 237 ships left waiting, which could be carrying anything from live animals to natural gas, according to Bloomberg.
+There’s a backlog of some 237 ships left waiting, which could be carrying anything from live animals to natural gas and more, according to Bloomberg News.
 On Tuesday, after the ordeal began, there were only around 100 ships waiting in line.
 Wednesday the number rose to around 185.

-In the meantime, Egypt has opened up an alternative, though smaller, area of the canal.
-Lloyd’s List, a shipping journal, estimated that each day the canal is closed some $9 billion worth of goods are affected, the Associated Press reported.
-Delays at the canal will impact unloading schedules at other ports and docks, which can delay goods en route to producers, suppliers and consumers.
+In the meantime, Egypt has opened up an alternative though smaller area of the canal.
+Lloyd’s List, a shipping journal, estimated that each day the canal is closed, some $9 billion worth of goods are affected, the Associated Press reported.
+Delays at the canal will affect unloading schedules at other ports and docks, which can delay goods en route to producers, suppliers and consumers.

-“We are determined to keep on working hard to resolve this situation as soon as possible,” the ship’s Japanese owner, Shoei Kisen Kaisha Ltd, write in a statement Thursday.
+“We are determined to keep on working hard to resolve this situation as soon as possible,” the ship’s owner, Shoei Kisen Kaisha Ltd, wrote in a statement Thursday.
 “We would like to apologize to all parties affected by this incident, including the ships travelling and planning to travel through Suez Canal.”

 Has this happened before?

 Most recently, in 2017, a Japanese vessel carrying containers became blocked in the canal after it had a mechanical issue.
-Tug boats and Egyptian authorities, however, were able to kickstart the ship within a couple of hours.
+Tug boats and Egyptian authorities, however, were able to kick-start the ship within a couple of hours.